LUU should update the Trustee Code of Conduct

 (iii) the appeal is denied and the original decision is upheld

-November 2020: New Policy - everything though is set for this update and it has been approved by the board already.
-The Bye-Laws will be updated on the LUU website in the coming weeks.
+23/11/20: New Policy.
+Everything though is set for this update and it has been approved by the board already.